 Honorable: This trait shows up in several different ways.
 One way is that if we say we're going to do a job or task, then it's going to get done.
 If the scope hasn't changed, we're not going to charge more.
 We don't bait-and-switch our clients.
 If we say we'll do something for $600,000 dollars, and it costs us $620,000 dollars, then we will lose $20,000.
 I would much rather do the right thing and take a short-term loss on the project for a long-term gain in our relationship with the client.

 Honorable also demands candor – the willingness to embrace conflict for a higher cause.
-If a staff member is upset with me, rather than go to somebody else in the office, e.g., a coworker / manager, I expect that first, they will attempt to work it out with me.
+If a staff member is upset with someone - let's say it's me - rather than go to somebody else in the office, e.g., a coworker / manager, I expect that first, they will attempt to work it out with me.
 Candor demands that you go back to the source.
 Honorable demands that you initiate that conversation with that person.

 With clients, as soon as you know an issue has presented itself – you’ve found a bug, or you need more time to reach a milestone than you stated last week – then you and the project manager need to initiate a conversation with the client immediately.
 We prioritize face-to-face over video conference, video conference over the phone, phone over email.
-The quicker we act, the more relational we are.
 You're going to have a better connection with an individual by interacting directly with them than you are by sending an email.

 Results++: Whether you’re a small startup company that has one chance to design and gain approval for a neurostimulator, or a large established company that can afford the best, you're not going to do a web search for “neurostimulator design and development consulting.”
 You're going to call someone you know who's done it and say, "Who'd you use?"
 The nature of the work we do is sophisticated and dangerous, and there is no room for error.
-You just don’t take that kind of risk on an unknown entity.
+Our clients and potential clients simply don’t take on that kind of business risk by hiring an unknown company.

-The business that we’re in is absolutely referral-based.
+The field that we’re in is absolutely referral-based.
 Results++ demands that we wow people so that at the end of our current engagement, our clients become our best salespeople.

 About 95 percent of our work is either repeat or referral.
 Since our values are ingrained in everything we do, we exude them in all aspects of our process, not only after we obtain a new contract.
-We’ve received referrals from clients who we never actually signed an agreement with!
-It could be due to a brainstorming session we hosted with them, or our assistance in their funding process, or even meeting with their board and investors.
-No matter the size or type of interaction, we will treat each one with the same amount of focus and respect.
+We’ve even received referrals from clients before we've even signed an agreement with them!
+When that happens, it could be due to a brainstorming session we hosted with them, or our assistance in their funding process, or even meeting with their board and investors.
+No matter the size or type of interaction, we treat each one with the same amount of focus and respect.

-We're able to make this impact earlier and earlier in our working relationships.
-Our commitment to Results++ drives our clients to share the message that, “Velentium is just a great group of people to work with.”
+Because of our values, we're able to make this kind of impact at earlier and earlier stages of our working relationships.
+Our commitment to Results++ drives our clients to share the message that “Velentium is a great group of people to work with.”

-Humble Charisma: If a couple of us are stuck in an airport on a business trip with a client, and someone says, "Hey, let's go grab a beer and hang out," Humble Charisma is the reason we’re all glad to do that.
+Humble Charisma: If a couple of us are stuck in an airport on a business trip with a client, and someone says, "Hey, let's go grab a beer," Humble Charisma is the reason we’re all glad to do that.
 Because of Humble Charisma, we enjoy spending time with colleagues and clients.
-In order to work here, potential employees have to pass that beer test with me.
-This doesn't mean you have to drink beer to work here, but it does mean you have to be the kind of person that anyone in our professional lives can imagine having an enjoyable conversation with.
-The reason for this is that we're in the people business, which means you're going to interact with our clients on a daily basis.
-And at the end of each project, I want them to say, "I really enjoyed working with that person from Velentium."
+In order to work here, potential staff members have to pass that beer test with us.
+That doesn't mean you have to drink beer to work here, but it does mean you have to be the kind of person that anyone in our professional network could imagine enjoying a conversation with.
+We're in the people business, meaning that our staff interact with our clients on a daily basis.
+And at the end of each project, I want those clients to say "I really enjoyed working with that person from Velentium."

-We're more than just worker assets for profit.
-We're human beings with stories, dreams, passions, and drive, but so are our suppliers and clients!
+We're more than just worker assets for product realization and improvement.
+We're human beings with stories, dreams, passions, and drive... and so are our suppliers and clients!
 This is why it's important for us to connect with people, as people, not just as performers of job functions, as often as possible.

-Our values govern all that we do.
-Our staff often hears me say, "You decide."
-If they come into my office with a question, a typical response is, "Tell me what the pros and cons are.
+You Decide: Our values govern all that we do.
+Our staff often hears senior leadership say, "You decide."
+If they come to a manager's office with a question, a typical response is, "Tell me what the pros and cons are.
 Tell me which of the values applies.
 Now you decide."
 Rather than being a company full of rules, we're a company guided by three core tenets.
 When we hire intelligent people who agree with these tenets and want to uphold them as much as we do, we can give them the freedom to make decisions.
 And it works!
-It distributes responsibility, lifts the burden from management, and encourages taking personal ownership of every aspect of the business by every person on staff.
+It distributes responsibility, relieves some of the burden on management, and encourages taking personal ownership of every aspect of the business by every person on staff.